 MSA’s (Marital Settlement Agreements)

 In uncontested divorces, marital settlement agreements are a wonderful alternative to going it alone.
-Through negotiations and mediation the matters below will be addressed focusing on your best interests.
-Couples who wish to seek an uncontested divorce and avoid litigation can opt to settle their divorce with an MSA while not forgoing the protection that a Tampa divorce attorney can provide and limits that a collaborative approach has.
+Through mutual agreement, negotiations and mediation the matters below will be addressed focusing on your best interests.
+Couples who wish to seek an uncontested divorce and avoid litigation can opt to settle their divorce while not forgoing the protection that a Tampa divorce attorney can provide while avoiding some of the limitations that a collaborative approach may have.
 Divorce litigation will only arise if one or the other party fails to negotiate the terms in part or in whole for matters such as;

 - The division of assets and debts